Home > Blog > What childcare subsidies are available in Singapore?

 According to the ECDA, 330 childcare centres will be increasing their full-day fees for Singapore citizens from 2020 with the median increase being within 5% of fees.

-At White Lodge, we support the Singaporean Government’s initiative to provide affordable preschool education.
-We offer 5 full-day childcare programmes at our Bukit Timah, Upper Bukit Timah and Upper East Coast centres for only $980/month (Terms & Conditions apply).
+At Invictus International Preschool, we support the Singaporean Government’s initiative to provide affordable preschool education.
+We offer 5 full-day childcare programmes at our Bukit Timah and Grandeur Park Centres.
+View all our centres here.

 Classes run from 7am to 7pm Monday to Friday and include meals and afternoon activities.
 You can book a tour of one of the above schools by using the link below.